HELVE/H_OVERVIEW/README.md

 > ![](helveavrconcept.png)

 <a name="divisions"></a>
-## Agency Sub-brands
+## Agency Brands

+### - Helve AVR - Motherbrand! ;)

-Helve ᴀᴠʀ is based on a core drive to visually hack the world and change the environment we live in on a large scale.
+**Personal Core Drive:** change the environment we live in on a large scale through artistic expression.
 - leave a mark on the world
 - make large scale creative technology interactive projects
-- have an audiovisual creative house to experiment

-Here is the current list of brands:
+- establish a safe space to experiment either solo or in a team

 ### - **Hitech Crime - Transmedia Experience Division** [ACTIVE PROTOTYPING PHASE]